 The Written Exam

-An audio version of the test, called an Oral exam, is available at online test sites.
+An Oral exam is available at online test sites.
 If you need to take the Oral exam due to difficulty reading English, you must request it at the time of the application.
 There’s a small additional fee to take the Oral exam.
 At the test site, you’ll read the questions on the computer, but you can as listen, using headphones attached to the computer.
 Control buttons on the screen will let you forward or rewind as needed.

 Removal of test materials from the test site is a violation that is subject to prosecution and will be reported to the DPHSS.